yochannah/carpentries.org/_posts/2022/01/2022-01-31-live-lesson-infrastructure.md

 ### For Instructors: Instructor View

-One resource that is useful for instructors teaching new-to-them lessons is the instructor notes, but this page is often buried in the "extras" dropdown menu.
+One resource that is useful for Instructors teaching new-to-them lessons is the Instructor notes, but this page is often buried in the "extras" dropdown menu.
 Because it is out of sight, it is not used often, and goes out of sync with the content of the lesson.
-And while it is useful to have an overview of all the tips to teach a lesson, the new infrastructure offers a way to include these _in context_ in the lesson with the new _instructor view_.
+And while it is useful to have an overview of all the tips to teach a lesson, the new infrastructure offers a way to include these _in context_ in the lesson with the new _Instructor View_.

 First, visit <https://carpentries.github.io/sandpaper-docs/episodes#instructor-notes> and you will see a section that contains a heading, paragraph, and a discussion block (in yellow).

-Now, visit <https://carpentries.github.io/sandpaper-docs/instructor/episodes#instructor-notes> and you will find an instructor note revealed:
+Now, visit <https://carpentries.github.io/sandpaper-docs/instructor/episodes#instructor-notes> and you will find an Instructor note revealed:

 <figure style="text-align: center">
   <img src="{{site.urlimg }}/blog/2022/01/2022-01-31-instructor-note.png"
-   alt="Screen capture of a section showing an embedded instructor note which appears as a light grey rectangle spanning the page with a magenta box containing a white pencil icon on the left and a downward-pointing chevron on the right indicating that it contains content."/>
+   alt="Screen capture of a section showing an embedded Instructor note which appears as a light grey rectangle spanning the page with a magenta box containing a white pencil icon on the left and a downward-pointing chevron on the right indicating that it contains content."/>
   <figcaption>
-Screencapture of an instructor note from <a href="https://carpentries.github.io/sandpaper-docs/episodes#instructor-notes">The Carpentries Workbench Documentation</a> on 2022-01-27
+Screencapture of an Instructor note from <a href="https://carpentries.github.io/sandpaper-docs/episodes#instructor-notes">The Carpentries Workbench Documentation</a> on 2022-01-27
   </figcaption>
 </figure>

-Once we have the infrastructure established, we hope to organise instructor note sprints for our Instructors to share their knowledge and contribute to the lesson development and maintenance.
+Once we have the infrastructure established, we hope to organise Instructor note sprints for our Instructors to share their knowledge and contribute to the lesson development and maintenance.